 - When blending, start with small batches; 1 TSP of each oil until you figure out what your skin wants.
 Try and test any blend you make for at least two weeks to get the best idea about the oil-skin compatibility.

 - There are a few different types of bottles to use.
 The most practical to use is this one, but you can also use one like this or even a pump bottle.
-While I’m all about glass bottles, plastic may come in more handy in this case (slippery hands and all that)
+While I’m all about glass bottles, plastic may come in more handy in this case (slippery hands, broken glass in the bathroom, and all that)

 - Add essential oils for an extra kick (or feel free to omit them altogether)